OKScienceDE/Open_Science_101/README.md

 _"Open Science 101" is the current working title and might be changed in the future dependent on the actual content._

-### What we DON'T want to achieve
+### What we DO NOT want to achieve

 The outcome of this project shall be more than merely a collection of resources (e.g. tools) supporting Open Science within different disciplinary contexts.
 This is for two reasons:

-1. Such a collection - in the most basic form this could be a list, in a more sophisticated form this could be a database - would be very difficult to maintain as old tools and services are discontinued or new tools arise in quite a rapid manner.
+1. Such a collection - in its most basic form would be a list of resources, in a more sophisticated form this could be a database which would be very difficult to maintain as old tools and services are discontinued or new tools arise in quite a rapid manner.
 2. Such a collection would be quite extensive in its scope and would quickly become long and more difficult to handle for interested users.
-In addition many of the listed tools and services might be mainly relevant to specific contexts (disciplines), but not very useful in others.
-This might limit the usefulness of the collection itself.
+In addition many of the tools and services listed might be relevant within a specific context (discipline), but not very useful in others.
+This might limit the general usefulness of the collection itself.

 However, there are attempts to do such a thing (blogposts, wiki lists, etc.).